hax-x/menuforge/README.md

 **3. Redirection Logic**
 - Handles redirection after successful authentication.
 - Either use the getUser function in each page (redirect if null), or use middleware to set global protected routes (for example, protect everything starting with /dashboard which will include /dashboard/userId and /dashboard/slug).

+## done

+- routing for dashboard, restboard and consumer sites done

+## next to be done

+- fix the signup signin pages.
+- design dashboard, restboard, consumer site templates